openservicebrokerapi/servicebroker/spec.md

 responses set expectations for users that an operation is in progress and can also provide updates on the status of the operation.

-Support for synchronous or asynchronous responses MAY vary by service offering, even by service plan.
+Support for synchronous or asynchronous responses MAY vary by Service Offering, even by Service Plan.

 ### Synchronous Operations